 Turkey is really easy to prepare, low in fat and loaded with important nutrients we need daily like iron, zinc and potassium.

-Turkey is a win-win on any dinner table!
+Turkey is a win-win for a summer salad dinner option.

-Keeping with my goal of eating healthy, I couldn’t resist the selection of summer berries available at my local grocer.
+Keeping with my goal of eating healthy, I couldn’t resist using berries which are always available at my local grocer.

-I nestled a handful of each on a bowl of spinach, added chopped grilled turkey and crunchy walnuts and drizzled the entire salad with a sweet blackberry vinaigrette.
+I nestled a handful of each on a bowl of spinach, added chopped grilled turkey strips and crunchy walnuts and drizzled the entire salad with the bold flavours of a sweet blackberry vinaigrette.

 It was delicious!